On the Cauchy problem for a Kadomtsev-Petviashvili hierarchy on non-formal operators and its relation with a group of diffeomorphisms: Preliminaries on pseudodifferential operators

 in which $\sigma_n$ is the symbol of $A$. \end{Definition}

-This {particular} class of pseudo-differential operators has been introduced in \cite{KV1,KV2}.
-Odd class operators are also called ``even-even class'' operators, see \cite{Scott}.
-We choose to follow the terminology of the first two references.
-Hereafter, the notation $Cl_{odd}$ will refer to odd class classical pseudo-differential operators.
+This {particular} class of pseudodifferential operators has been introduced in \cite{KV1,KV2}; it is also called the ``even-even class'', see \cite{Scott}.
+We will follow the terminology of the first two references: hereafter, the notation $Cl_{odd}$ will refer to odd class classical pseudodifferential operators.